 To really understand the Mdzananda Animal Clinic's work it is essential to understand the Khayelithsa community and its people.

 Khayelitsha has a population of approximately 400 000 people (census 2011).
 The reality is that there is closer to 1 million people.
-The Western Cape's unemployment rate, on average, fluctuates between 22% - 28% (with that of Khayelithsa itself likely to be much higher).
+The Western Cape's unemployment rate, on average, is around 34% (with that of Khayelithsa itself likely to be much higher).
 A typical household consists of 6 adults and a number of children, many of which fall below the poverty line.

 It is impractical for most people to be able to afford private or even standard veterinary welfare organisation fees.
 For this reason, the prices that we charge our clients are very low, not even covering our cost price.